ascherp/semantic-web-primer/README.md

 Access to the latest version of the compiled PDF of the [Semantic Web Primer](https://github.com/ascherp/semantic-web-primer/blob/main/paper/main-semweb.pdf).

 Versions:
+- [Version 2025-11-11 on arXiv](https://arxiv.org/abs/2412.17159v2): added sections on machine learning on knowledge graphs as well as language models and knowledge graphs

-- [Version 2024-12-13 on arXiv](https://arxiv.org/abs/2412.17159): added more details about federated SPARQL querying, extension of previous version
+- [Version 2024-12-13 on arXiv](https://arxiv.org/abs/2412.17159v1): added more details about federated SPARQL querying, extension of previous version

 - [Version 2024-05-03 in TGDK](https://drops.dagstuhl.de/entities/document/10.4230/TGDK.2.1.3): publication of the survey in the journal on Transactions on Graph Data and Knowledge